impactfitnessoakland.com

 • Thoracic extension.
 The ability to arch backward through the mid-back.
 Lost first to desk posture.
 Required for overhead pressing, pull-ups, and any overhead reach without shoulder pinch.

 • Thoracic rotation.
 The ability to turn one shoulder past the other through the upper torso, not the low back.
 Required for golf, tennis, throwing, looking over your shoulder while driving, and any rotational training.
-Lost progressively from forties onward in sedentary adults.
+Lost progressively from the forties onward in sedentary adults.

 • Thoracic side-bending.
 Lateral flexion through the mid-back.
 Less commonly trained, but the input that lets the rib cage move freely with breathing and overhead work.